IBM/SalesEnablement-VMware-L3-draft/docs/VCF-Classic/Managing.md

 59. Click **vcssel3-vc-se.l3.com** in the Virtual Infrastructure directory tree.
 60. Click **VMware-Aria-Operations-for-Logs-Master**.

-    The steps to select multiple hosts in the lists is simplified for this click through demonstration.
+    The steps to select multiple hosts in the lists is simplified for this click-through demonstration.

 61. Click the selected hosts.